Halfling (Dungeons & Dragons): Campaign settings

 The Dragonlance campaign set has a completely different race that fills the niche usually held by halflings, known as kender.
 They are completely immune to fear, even if magically generated.
 Described as having a "communal" outlook on property ownership, they are known to wander off while still holding, looking at, or even after pocketing an item that catches their fancy.
 They do not consider this stealing, but rather only think of it as borrowing the item.
 Kender have a tendency to discard items for what they deem more valuable (what catches their eye more), at the time of acquiring a new item if they need more space in their pouches.

 In Eberron, introduced in 2004, halflings are even more removed from the Tolkien versions.
 In this world, halflings are a wilderness-loving barbarian race that uses domesticated dinosaurs as mounts.
 Although they are nomadic and clannish and thus viewed as barbarians by other races, these halflings are still adept at fitting in with civilized peoples when they leave their prairie homes.
 Some halflings give up their nomadic lifestyle to settle in human cities, but retain strong ties to their heritage.

 In the Dark Sun setting, the wiry halflings seldom exceed 3½' in height and live in shaman-ruled settlements in the jungles beyond the mysterious Ringing Mountains.
 Halflings are the oldest race on Athas.
 Most of them became barbaric cannibals, while a handful of them inhabited the Pristine Tower.
+As the setting draws upon Swords and Sorcery pulp fiction, Wargamer writer Timothy Linward saw its jungle-dwelling, "savage, humanoid-eating" halflings as inspired by the trope of "man-eating pygmies, originating in Victorian hysteria around 'savage' indigenous cultures in the regions of the globe Europe was colonising."